tgrant06/GradeMaster/README.md

 1. Make shure you delete the contents of the `C:\GradeMaster` directory.
 (It is recommended you make a backup of your Data by copying your GradeMaster.db file located in `C:\Users\MaurerTimothy\AppData\Local\GradeMaster`.
 The database should remain compatible with the newer versions of the app and no data should be lost)
 2. Then Follow the same steps from the Instalation Guide for personal use.
 (You do not have to copy the shortcut again.
 You can skip this step.
 Only do this step if the shortcut doesnt work anymore.)

+### Uninstalling the App for Users (Windows)
+1. Delete the directory `C:\GradeMaster`.
+2. You can also delete the data directory if you want to delete your data (not recommended).
+To do this delete the directory `C:\Users\MaurerTimothy\AppData\Local\GradeMaster`.
+3. You can also delete all of the shortcuts.
+Delete them, where you copied them.

 ### For Developement
 1. Clone this repository to your PC.
 2. Make shure you have the necessary stuff installed in Visual Studio for .NET MAUI Blazor Hybrid applications.